ey92/notes/6010notes.md

 e.g. Google -> automobiles; Uber -> trucking; Apple -> music
 1. Ease of Imitation
-    - to prevent competitors from imitating, you create an arms race of technologies constantly build up on the lead that you hve e.g. Snapchat, iPhone, Bitcoin
+    - to prevent competitors from imitating, you create an arms race of technologies constantly build up on the lead that you have e.g. Snapchat, iPhone, Bitcoin
 2. Synergies between Technologies
     - there are shared components among many technologies
-    - one the shared component is in place, expanding into new areas is cheap with high returns e.g. cloud computing by Google and Amazon, ebay & payment
+    - once the shared component is in place, expanding into new areas is cheap with high returns e.g. cloud computing by Google and Amazon, ebay & payment
 3. Substitutability of Technologies
-    - threats can come from anywhere, because there s substitutability among technologies
+    - threats can come from anywhere, because there is substitutability among technologies
     - Google Search threatened by Facebook; search vs. social networks
     - "social shopping"
 4. Fast-Changing Technology Environment